Additional COVID-19 antigen rapid testing to be rolled out for people with symptoms

 “While the ART is less accurate than the PCR test, and there will be more false positives and false negatives, the ART’s quicker turnaround time compared to a PCR test will allow us to take any public health actions more quickly for persons who test positive by ART,” said the Ministry of Health (MOH).

+READ: Group sizes down from 5 to 2, dining-in suspended as Singapore tightens COVID-19 measures

-Test results from ART tests take typically around 30 minutes, but it can take up to 48 hours for PCR tests.
+Test results from ART tests take typically around 30 minutes, but it can take up to 48 hours for PCR tests, as the samples have to be sent to laboratories to be tested.

 Both the ART and PCR tests will be funded by the Government for all who present themselves with ARI symptoms, said MOH.